Tourism in Turkey

 Pamukkale in Turkey is a World Heritage Site.
 Turkey has 622 national parks.

 Tourism in Turkey is focused largely on a variety of historical sites, and on seaside resorts along its Aegean and Mediterranean Sea coasts.
 Turkey has also become a popular destination for culture, spa, and health care.
-In 2023, Turkey was the fifth most visited country in the world.
+In 2024, Turkey was the fourth most visited country in the world.

 At its height in 2024, Turkey attracted around 52.6 million foreign tourists with a record tourism revenue of $61.1 billion.
 The total number fluctuated between around 41 million in 2015, and around 30 million in 2016.
 However, recovery began in 2017, with the number of foreign visitors increasing to 37.9 million, and in 2018 to 46.1 million visitors.